mekenig/eba-example-agents/docs/components/Actions.md

 We support three `paramTypes`, viz. `concept`, `data`, and `promise`. `concept` is the default `paramType` and no keyword is required to denote it.
 It simply signifies that a signature requires a given concept to be present in the parse tree. `data` denotes the real data associated with an action (which is produced by another action).
 For instance, `edi:Submit(data edi:Invoice)` denotes a submission request that requires real invoice data. [promise](./Promises.md) is used to denote a concept which we intend to cover with real data once some further preliminary data is acquired, e.g. promises to return weather data once the user's geo location is ascertained.

 We support four `queryTypes`, viz. `regular`, `optional`, `context`, and `implicit`. `regular` is the default `queryType` and no keyword is required to denote it.
-It simply signifies that a query matches a concepts in the current question as expected. `optional` qualifies the query to accept an optional parameter, e.g. `:Mailings(optional :All)` means that our action can support questions such as "show me all mailings" or simply "show me mailings". `context` means that our query can search the conversational context for a parameter.
-For instance, `edi:Modify (context data edi:Invoice)` is an action which modifies an already invoice. `implicit` is like `context` but different insofar as it gives the assistant license to create new concepts through the use of other actions before executing the current action.
+It simply signifies that a query matches a concept in the current question as expected. `optional` qualifies the query to accept an optional parameter, e.g. `:Mailings(optional :All)` means that our action can support questions such as "show me all mailings" or simply "show me mailings". `context` means that our query can search the conversational context for a parameter.
+For instance, `edi:Modify (context data edi:Invoice)` is an action which modifies an already existing invoice. `implicit` is like `context` but different insofar as it gives the assistant license to create new concepts through the use of other actions before executing the current action.
 For instance, if we have one action as `:SendVolume(optional :Relation(implicit data :Mailings))` and another action as `:Mailings -> data :Mailings`, then, when answering a question about send volume, the assistant may execute the mailings action first in order to have data to complete the action for send volume.
 Mailings nodes will be tagged within the information space as `virtual`.
 Because `implicit` actions may create additional concepts as a side effect and thus significantly alter the complexity of answering a question, they should be used judiciously.
 In fact, you should try to avoid `implicit` parameters whenever possible.
 Both `context` and `implicit` should only be used to qualify `data` nodes.

 ### Input

 An action's input is represented as a tree of concepts.
 These concepts must be matched against in order for the action to be selected for execution.
 The concepts in this tree may be qualified with `paramTypes` and `queryTypes`.
 A common usage of `paramTypes` within input is to specify that an action requires real data.
 For instance, `sc:Order(sc:Identifier)` will fire when the system notices a request such as "show me order #1234", however, it will not supply the real data associated with the identifier, viz.
 1234, to your action since it is only requiring the `concept` `sc:Identifier` to be present.
 To make use of this real data, i.e. to signify that `sc:Idenifier` is a parameter with `data`, input should be denoted as `sc:Order(data sc:Identifier)`.
-A common usage of `queryTypes` within an input is to denote that a parameter may be taken from already existing context.
+A common usage of `queryTypes` within an input is to denote that a parameter may be taken from an already existing context.
 For instance, `:Confirmation(context data expo:DeleteProduct)` requires real data associated with a deleted product to already exist within the context of the conversation--which makes sense given that this action is a confirmation request.
 As you can see from this example, both `paramTypes` and `queryTypes` can be used in conjunction with one another when defining an input signature.

 Since input is represented as a tree, an ordering is imposed on the concepts.
 For instance, `:News(:Relation(:Organization)) -> data :News` implies the following ordering "news" -> "related to" -> "organization".
 EBA is able to understand such inherent dependencies when it builds the syntax tree for your question, enabling it to distinguish between a similar question such as "organization" -> "related to" -> "news".